replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 10, 2024

 ### Bug Fixes {#bug-fixes-v2024-12-10-0}
-* Compatibility Matrix: Fix update TTL for VM based clusters (k3s, OpenShift, rke2, ...).
+* Compatibility Matrix: Fix `update ttl` for VM-based clusters (including k3s, OpenShift, rke2, and so on).

 ## v2024.12.06-4